Skip to content

 Importance of home inspections

-Home inspections help insurance companies avoid risky properties.
-If an inspector identifies a problem, the insurance provider may require the homeowners to address the issue(s) in order to maintain coverage.
+If an inspector identifies a problem, the insurance provider may require the homeowners to address the issue(s) in order to maintain their home insurance coverage.
 If the inspector deems it a failed inspection, the insurance carrier may choose to cancel the policy.

-In addition, insurers are looking for “pride of ownership.”1 Ideal policyholders do their part to protect their home and prevent losses by maintaining the properties structures and internal systems (like plumbing, wiring, etc.) or by installing safety measures, like fences around pools or security systems.
+In addition, insurers are looking for “pride of ownership.”1 Ideal policyholders do their part to protect their home and prevent losses by maintaining the property's structures and internal systems (like plumbing, wiring, etc.) or by installing safety measures, like fences around pools or security systems.

 Identifies potential risks